Taxation of international executives

 A broad network of income tax treaties exist, some of which also cover income as well as wealth taxes.

 Switzerland generally applies the exemption method for qualified foreign-sourced income and not a tax credit method.
-However, when dividends, interest, and royalties are derived from a country with which Switzerland has concluded a tax treaty, a refund is available in certain situations.
-Dividends derived from non-treaty countries must be reported gross before deduction of foreign withholding tax.
-There is no credit for foreign taxes paid in non-treaty countries.
+However, when dividends, interest, and royalties are derived from a country with which Switzerland has concluded a tax treaty, a tax credit is available to the extent of the agreed foreign right of taxation.

 In accordance with internal Swiss law and treaty regulations, foreign-sourced income is excluded from taxable income when derived from a permanent establishment located in a foreign country (as defined by treaty law or, in the absence of a treaty, by Swiss internal law).
 Also excluded is income from real estate located abroad.
 In addition, certain types of income (such as directors’ fees, special pensions, partnership profits, and so on) may be exempt in Switzerland, if a treaty so provides.
 However, the exempt income is normally taken into account in determining the effective rate of Swiss tax (an exemption with progression).